aem-design/aemdesign-aem-core/README.md

 ## To build
 To ensure the project builds correctly locally run:

-`mvn -Dvault.useProxy=false -DskipTests -e -U -P clean package`
+`mvn -Dvault.useProxy=false -DskipTests -e -U clean package`

 ## To deploy
 To build and deploy the project to your local aem instance (default localhost:4502), in the project root run: